 Students gain knowledge and practical hands-on experience in materials and methods of historic preservation and restoration construction for stairs.
 Specific projects determined by instructor and student interest.
 Course may be repeated up to four credits.
-Prerequisite: BLD 110 and 111 and 3 credits of Construction Skills.

 HISTORIC PRESERVATION & RESTORATION TECHNIQUES: FINISH WORK